eterral/race-to-help-greyhounds/README.md

 #### MVP

+- Build a single page APP with React
 - Use Airtable to create two different tables storing information on rescues and racetracks
 - Render the data to the app grabbing the data via axios
 - Allow users to add Rescues to the database via axios